Couple breathing new life into the former Greenaway-Ballard Mansion in Howell

 While offering spectacular views, the cupola also serves as a time capsule.
 Visitors to the home over the centuries have added their signatures to the walls and woodwork around the windows.
 There are also messages to friends, celebrations of graduations, and records of updates to the house recorded on the walls.

 So far, other than a visit from a bat and an electrical short that caused the furnace to go out twice during the winter, the couple has not encountered anything they did not expect in the house.
+And as this residential furnace repair company in Seatle is suggesting, they are even considering to replace the furnace once and for all.
 Pack, with occasional assistance from family, can fix and restore almost anything and is always willing to learn what he doesn’t already know.